An Empirical Study of Position Bias in Modern Information Retrieval: Abstract

 \section{Abstract}

-This study investigates a specific form of positional bias—termed the \textit{Myopic Trap}—where retrieval models disproportionately attend to the early parts of documents while overlooking relevant information that appears later.
-To systematically quantify this phenomenon, we propose a semantics-preserving evaluation framework that repurposes the existing NLP datasets into position-aware retrieval benchmarks.
-By evaluating the SOTA models of full retrieval pipeline—including BM25, embedding models, ColBERT-style late-interaction models, and reranker models—we offer a broader empirical perspective on positional bias than prior work.
-Experimental results show that embedding models and ColBERT-style models exhibit significant performance degradation when query-related content is shifted toward later positions, indicating a pronounced head bias.
-Notably, under the same training configuration, ColBERT-style approach show greater potential for mitigating positional bias compared to the traditional single-vector approach.
-In contrast, BM25 and reranker models remain largely unaffected by such perturbations, underscoring their robustness to positional bias.
-Code and data are publicly available at: \url{www.github.com/NovaSearch-Team/RAG-Retrieval}.
+This study investigates the \textit{position bias} in information retrieval, where models tend to overemphasize content at the beginning of passages while neglecting semantically relevant information that appears later.
+To analyze the extent and impact of position bias, we introduce a new evaluation framework consisting of two position-aware retrieval benchmarks (\textsc{SQuAD-PosQ}, \textsc{FineWeb-PosQ}) and an intuitive diagnostic metric, the Position Sensitivity Index (PSI), for quantifying position bias from a worst-case perspective.
+We conduct a comprehensive evaluation across the full retrieval pipeline, including BM25, dense embedding models, ColBERT-style late-interaction models, and full-interaction reranker models.
+Our experiments show that when relevant information appears later in the passage, dense embedding models and ColBERT-style models suffer significant performance degradation (an average drop of 15.6\%).
+In contrast, BM25 and reranker models demonstrate greater robustness to such positional variation.
+These findings provide practical insights into model sensitivity to the position of relevant information and offer guidance for building more position-robust retrieval systems.
+Code and data are publicly available at: \url{https://github.com/NovaSearch-Team/position-bias-in-IR}.